- Heirloom Seed Project

 The educational hands-on workshops at Landis Valley Museum offer something for every student.
-Workshops run 45 minutes, and are available Tuesdays through Fridays during the spring and fall.
-They may be scheduled at 9:30, 10:30, 11:30, and 12:30, and require a pre-paid reservation.
+Workshops run 45 minutes and are available Tuesdays through Fridays during the spring and fall.
+They may be scheduled at 9:30, 10:30, 11:30, and 12:30.
 Workshops are geared to a minimum of 10 and a maximum of 32 students.

 Send your class to school 1890’s style.
 Our authentic one-room Maple Grove schoolhouse was relocated from a local site.
 A schoolmarm in period costume will give your students lessons from the late 1800’s in subjects such as arithmetic, spelling, and reading.
 This workshop is geared to children in 2nd through 8th grades.